IamDavyG/DaRuDE/README.md

 # DaRuDE
-Davy's Rudimentary Descriptor Extractor is a Python script that extracts 21 quantum mechanical descriptors that are output by the MaPhi descriptor program from Orca output files.
+Davy's Rudimentary Descriptor Extractor (DaRuDE) is a Python script that extracts 21 quantum mechanical descriptors that are output by the MaPhi descriptor program from Orca output files.

 ## What DaRuDE does
 1. Extract 21 descriptors from Orca output files into a .csv retaining the same order as MaPhi